trickl/agent-cortex/README.md

 Agents expose a `plan_max_retries` parameter (CLI/config key `plan_max_retries`) that caps orchestrator attempts per user turn.
 Setting it to 0 disables retries, while higher values enable the planner to repair invalid or failing programs automatically.
+The orchestrator also accepts `max_compile_refinements` (default `3`) to control how many times compiler errors are fed back to the planner before giving up.
+Because the legacy `agent_execution` and
-Because the legacy `agent_execution` and `agent_prompting` modules now raise `RuntimeError` on import, ensure any custom agents instantiate `llmflow.core.agent.Agent` directly and configure tool tags via `available_tool_tags`/`match_all_tags`.
+`agent_prompting` modules now raise `RuntimeError` on import, ensure any custom agents instantiate `llmflow.core.agent.Agent` directly and configure tool tags via `available_tool_tags`/`match_all_tags`.